merge-base/restaunax-assessment/README.md

 **Data Storage (Choose One):**

-- **Recommended**: Use the provided `mockOrders.ts` file (fastest setup)
+- **Recommended**: Use the provided `mockOrders.ts` file (simplest approach)
 - In-memory data structure
 - JSON file storage
 - SQLite (if you want to showcase database skills)
-- PostgreSQL with Prisma (advanced, will take longer)
+- PostgreSQL with Prisma (if you want to demonstrate advanced database skills)

 **Note:** We've provided starter code with mock data.
-You can use this for a quick implementation (3-4 hours) or replace it with a real database if you want to showcase those skills (5-6 hours).
+Feel free to use it as-is or replace it with your own storage solution if you want to showcase those skills.

 ## 🎯 Your Task

 ### 1. Backend API

-Implement the following endpoints in `backend/src/routes/orders.ts`:
+Implement endpoints in `backend/src/routes/orders.ts`.
+At minimum, you should implement:

+**Core Requirements:**
-- `GET /api/orders` — List all orders (with optional status filtering)
+- `GET /api/orders` — List all orders (with optional status filtering via query params)
-- `GET /api/orders/:id` — Retrieve a specific order
+- `GET /api/orders/:id` — Retrieve a specific order by ID

+**Optional (Recommended):**
 - `PATCH /api/orders/:id` — Update order status
-- `POST /api/orders` — Create a new order (for testing)
+- `POST /api/orders` — Create a new order

+Feel free to add additional endpoints or functionality that you think would be useful for an order management system.

 **Order Schema** (already defined in `shared/types.ts`):